 Exposure to Altitude

 The summit elevation is 13,796 feet (4,205m).
-The oxygen level is greatly reduced and you can experience shortness of breath and/or imparied judgement.
+The oxygen level is greatly reduced and you can experience shortness of breath and/or impaired judgment.
 Reduced atmospheric pressure at high altitudes may cause altitude sickness or result in the development of other life threatening conditions such as pulmonary edema (fluid in the lungs) and cerebral edema (fluid on the brain).
 Also, because the summit is above much of the atmosphere that blocks the sun's damaging ultraviolet rays, you risk exposure to serious sunburn and eye damage, especially if there is snow on the ground.

 Precautions Before Ascending the Summit

 - Prior to ascending the summit, acclimatize by spending at least 1/2 hour at the Visitor Information Station located at the 9,200 feet (2,804 m) elevation.
 This may lessen the intensity or onset of altitude sickness.
-If symptoms occur at this elevation, do not travel beyond the Visitor Information Station.
+If symptoms occur at this elevation, do not travel above the Visitor Information Station.

 - Apply sunscreen and wear sunglasses and protective clothing.

 - Hikers should register at the Visitor Information Station, have appropriate gear, take a map, be aware of the weather forecast, and use the buddy system.

 - DO NOT DRINK ALCOHOLIC BEVERAGES BEFORE OR DURING YOUR VISIT.